MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 The notification will only be shown if the "Low Battery Notification Action" policy setting is configured to "No Action".

-- If you disable or do not configure this policy setting, users can control this setting.
+- If you disable or don't configure this policy setting, users can control this setting.
 <!-- DCBatteryDischargeLevel1UINotification_2-Description-End -->

 <!-- DCBatteryDischargeLevel1UINotification_2-Editable-Begin -->